 Leadership exists only at the top.

-Leaders exist at every level of the organization from the executive suite to the shop floor.
-Leadership is not defined so much in terms of formal position but rather as a person’s ability to act from a clear vision and influence others to the realization of that vision.
+Leaders exist at every level of the organization, from the executive suite to the shop floor.
+Leadership is not defined so much in terms of formal position but rather as a person’s ability to act from a clear vision and influence others to realize that vision.

 Myth Number 5

 Some leaders are controlling and directive in their approach.
 However, the most influential leaders and those who create enduring change are those who elicit commitment from within,rather than imposing control from without.